Community Updates

 The EarthSure facility is licenced to operate 24/7.
 Operation of the facility is planned to ensure efficient processing of material.

-What environmental controls are in place?
+What environmental controls does the Thermal Treatment plant have in place?

 The thermal plant is computer controlled.
 There are a total of 500 input and output control and measurement points that are constantly monitored on the plant to ensure its safe operation.
 A Continuous Emissions Control System (CEMS) continuously samples and measures the quality of the thermal plant’s stack emission to ensure compliance with our EPA licence.
 The CEMS is also interlocked to automatically stop feed to the plant to ensure our licence limits are not exceeded.